Doctors have a range of treatments they can recommend to men with premature ejaculation, including pharmaceutical treatments, therapy, and self-help.

 - There were problems with the methodology and potential bias of many experiments.
 Nontheless, the results might not be affected significantly.

 - Tramadol is associated with many adverse side effects, but they appear tolerable.
-However, the long-term safety and potential for addiction is still unclear.
+However, the long-term safety and potential for addiction are still unclear.

 - More research is needed to compare Tramadol with other treatments.
 The findings of research so far should be treated with caution considering the methodology of the research to date.